-Dr Linda Murtadha and Dr Bizhan Shokouhi can provide sedation for your treatment, minimising any anxiety you may have during treatment
+Dr Sadia Ahmad can provide sedation for your treatment, minimising any anxiety you may have during treatment

 Procedures are carried out at Swanley, and Dr. Neto works closely with our staff to continue your care long after your implant is fitted.

 We have free on-site parking and quiet and restful surroundings, for a hassle-free visit.

 The cost of your treatment can now be spread over 12 months interest-free (application for credit is required)

 Call us and see how we can help you.